borglandlab/RunningWheel/README.md

 **This GUI contains the following buttons:**
 1. Run before first Download (only run once at beginning)
-   a.
-This is linked to the command/batch file START_UP.command or START_UP.bat
+   1. This is linked to the command/batch file START_UP.command or START_UP.bat
-   b.
-This must be run once at the beginning before any data is downloaded and should not be run again.
+   2. This must be run once at the beginning before any data is downloaded and should not be run again.
 2. Data Download
-   a.
-This is linked the command/batch file DOWNLOAD.command or DOWNLOAD.bat
+   1. This is linked the command/batch file DOWNLOAD.command or DOWNLOAD.bat
-   b.
-Just downloads data from the email account to the excel files on your personal computer.
+   2. Just downloads data from the email account to the excel files on your personal computer.
 3. Data Analysis
-   a.
-This is linked to the command/batch file WheelAnalysis_nographs.command or WheelAnalysis_nographs.bat
+   1. This is linked to the command/batch file WheelAnalysis_nographs.command or WheelAnalysis_nographs.bat
-   b.
-Just analyzes the data in MATLAB, storing the data in a MATLAB structure.
+   2. Just analyzes the data in MATLAB, storing the data in a MATLAB structure.
 4. Plot Graphs
-   a.
-This is linked to the command/batch file PlotWheel.command or PlotWheel.bat
+   1. This is linked to the command/batch file PlotWheel.command or PlotWheel.bat
-   b.
-Just plots the total distance and velocity for each running wheel using the data from the MATLAB structure.
+   2. Just plots the total distance and velocity for each running wheel using the data from the MATLAB structure.
 5. Data Download and Analysis
-    a.
-This is linked to the command/batch file Download_Analysis.command or Download_Analysis.bat
+   1. This is linked to the command/batch file Download_Analysis.command or Download_Analysis.bat
-    b.
-Downloads the data from the email account, stores it in excel files on your personal computer, and analyzes the data in MATLAB storing the data in a MATLAB structure
+   2. Downloads the data from the email account, stores it in excel files on your personal computer, and analyzes the data in MATLAB storing the data in a MATLAB structure
 6. Data Analysis and Plot Graphs
-   a.
-This is linked to the command/batch file WheelAnalysis_graphs.command or WheelAnalysis_graphs.bat
+   1. This is linked to the command/batch file WheelAnalysis_graphs.command or WheelAnalysis_graphs.bat
-   b.
-Analyzes the data in MATLAB, storing it in a MATLAB structure, and then creating graphs of the total distance travelled and the average velocity.
+   2. Analyzes the data in MATLAB, storing it in a MATLAB structure, and then creating graphs of the total distance travelled and the average velocity.
 7. Data Download, Analysis, and Plot Graphs
-   a.
-This is linked to the command/batch file Download_Analysis_Plot.command or Download_Analysis_Plot.bat
+   1. This is linked to the command/batch file Download_Analysis_Plot.command or Download_Analysis_Plot.bat
-   b.
-Downloads the data, analyzes it in MATLAB, and creates graphs of the total distance travelled and average velocity.
+   2. Downloads the data, analyzes it in MATLAB, and creates graphs of the total distance travelled and average velocity.
-   c.
-This is the main button that I use.
+   3. This is the main button that I use.
 The rest are just if you want to do an isolated step of the process.
 8. Mouse Weight Download and Plot Graphs
-   a.
-This is linked to the command/batch file MouseWeightAnalysis_graphs.command or MouseWeightAnalysis_graphs.bat
+   1. This is linked to the command/batch file MouseWeightAnalysis_graphs.command or MouseWeightAnalysis_graphs.bat
-   b.
-Downloads the mouse weight data from the DropBox location, stores it in a structure, and creates graphs showing the weight of the mouse and the food consumed over the course of the experiment.
+   2. Downloads the mouse weight data from the DropBox location, stores it in a structure, and creates graphs showing the weight of the mouse and the food consumed over the course of the experiment.
 After the morning of the first restriction day, this will also calculate the 75% cutoff values for each mouse.

 When you click on one of these buttons, no noise or impression will be made.
 However, the Terminal or Command Prompt window will pop-up and you will be able to see the progress of the command you have selected.